 Market risk arises mainly from uncertainty about future values of financial instruments influenced by other price, currency and interest rate movements.
 It represents the potential loss the Fund may suffer through holding market positions in the face of market movements.
-The Fund is exposed to market risk by virtue of its investments in equities, warrants, rights and corporate bonds.
+The Fund is exposed to market risk by virtue of its investments in equities.